aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/03/index.md

 {{<youtube dsBqGpaysw0>}}

-### 15:15–17:00 | Clinic & Collaborative Working Time
+### 15:15–17:00 | Planning for the outcome of the course

-- Work together
-- Come with your questions or problems to talk with Matti
+- We will go through your Miro board assignment from last week

 ---